 While it is important to catch fraudulent situations while they are happening, it is perhaps more significant to take steps to keep the fraud from knocking on your door in the first place.
-A good fraud prevention strategy will employ the use of both technical and human elements in order to reduce the possibility of a chargeback and achieve a more balanced chargeback ratio.
-Through the use of in-house chargeback prevention strategies, software, machine learning and collaboration with fraud experts working together with merchants it is possible to recognize anomalies in purchases in addition to recognizing real customers.
+A good fraud prevention strategy will employ the use of both technical and human elements in order to reduce the possibility of a chargeback and achieve more balanced chargeback ratios.
+Through the use of in-house chargeback prevention strategies, software, machine learning, and collaboration with fraud experts working together with merchants, it is possible to recognize anomalies in purchases in addition to recognizing real customers.

-Friendly Fraud prevention strategies start at home-your website.
 The first place begins with your product and product descriptions.
 Make sure the customer knows what they are getting and gets what they thought they were getting.
 Be thoughtful when creating product descriptions, be as detailed as possible.
-If your product is a download or service make sure it delivers what was promised.
-Many of the reasons for friendly type fraud is because the customer feels the product is unsatisfactory or was not accurately represented on the site.
+If your product is a download or service, make sure it delivers what was promised.
+Many times the reason for “friendly” type fraud is that the customer feels the product is unsatisfactory or was not accurately represented on the site.

 Don’t go it alone, tap into the expertise and knowledge of a good Merchant Service Provider to help reduce chargebacks.

 Lastly, it is important to make sure you work with a merchant processor who is educated in the ins and outs of high-risk processing.
-There are advantages to working with a payments provider with the knowledge and experience to advise merchants on how best to manage chargebacks for their particular business model.
+There are advantages to working with a payment provider with the knowledge and experience to advise you on how best to manage chargebacks for your particular business model.
 A Merchant Service Provider who has an intimate understanding of the inner workings of the financial industry will better be able to keep track of the continuously changing and updating Chargeback rules and regulations.

 Merchants will need to audit transactions for flags to potential chargebacks.
 Keeping an open line of communication between you and your processor can help make the chargeback process a bit less painful too.
-Some chargeback disputes qualify for automatic representment by the acquiring bank-the bank who holds the business’s merchant account- so it is a good idea to check with your processor and make sure the acquiring bank is involved and determine if they are possibly already handling it.
+Some chargeback disputes qualify for automatic representment by the acquiring bank-the bank who holds the business’s merchant account.
+So check with your processor and make sure the acquiring bank is involved and determine if they are possibly already handling it.

-Managing chargebacks effectively requires a combination of utilizing tools and expertise to employ a strategy and then regularly surveying the reporting information you have been tracking and storing in order to gauge performance.
+Managing chargebacks effectively requires a combination of expertise and tools to employ the right strategy.
+Then regularly surveying the reporting information you’ve been tracking and storing in order to gauge performance.

 “Experience the Bankcard Brokers Difference!”